nuvolaris/nuvolaris/README.md

 - `hello`: runs a simple hello world test
 - `ping`: runs a ping test of redis
 - `all-kubes -- <target>`: execute the `<target>` against all the configured kubes

+Build targets

+- `b:buildx-and-push`: build and push the operator in multiple architectectures (slow)
+- `b:build-and-load`: build and load the operator in the kind cluster
+- `b:docker-login`: login into the github docker registry
+- `b:build-and-push`: build and push the operator in the current architecture

 Currently the following clusters are supported: